ScaffoldOps/scaffoldops-docs/README.md

 3. `generator-api` validates the request and stores it in PostgreSQL with status `RECEIVED`.
 4. `generator-api` publishes a Kafka message to the `generation-requested` topic.
 5. `generator-worker` consumes the Kafka message.
-6. `generator-worker` emits placeholder lifecycle transitions.
+6. `generator-worker` patches `generator-api` to `GENERATING`.
-7. The worker currently logs those lifecycle updates instead of sending them back to a real downstream API.
+7. `generator-worker` writes a generated Spring Boot project and a `generation-manifest.json`.
+8. Generated artifacts are stored under `/var/lib/generator-worker/manifests/<serviceName>-<requestId>/`; in Kubernetes this path is backed by `generator-worker-artifacts-pvc`.
+9. `generator-worker` patches `generator-api` to `GENERATED` with `artifactRef` and, when built, `imageRef`.
+10. If the request is deleted, `generator-api` publishes `artifact-cleanup-requested` and `generator-worker` deletes the matching artifact directory from its PVC.
+11. Artifact cleanup is eventually consistent, not transactional with the PostgreSQL delete; if `generator-worker` is down, cleanup waits until Kafka is consumed.

 The refined target-state flow extends that model:

-1. `generator-worker` keeps the generation engine internally.
-2. On successful generation it writes output to a durable artifact location.
+1. A real Artifact Store replaces the pod-local/PVC-backed `file://` artifact reference.
-3. `generator-worker` publishes `deployment-requested`.
+2. `generator-worker` publishes `deployment-requested` as the generation-to-deployment handoff.
-4. `deployment-worker` consumes that event and deploys to Kubernetes.
+3. `deployment-worker` consumes that event and deploys to Kubernetes.
-5. `generator-api` remains the lifecycle system of record for both generation and deployment stages.
+4. `generator-api` remains the lifecycle system of record for both generation and deployment stages.

 The API status model already includes future-facing values such as `DEPLOYING` and `DEPLOYED`, but the deployed code does not yet implement the deployment stage.